com-480-data-visualization/datavis-project-2022-clr/README.md

 As for the cocoa percentage, the absolute difference is used.
 As for the ingredients, we're giving higher score to bars that match more ingredients provided by the users.
 However, since we have a big list of characteristics for chocolate bars, we have decided to use two different methods for calculating the score.
 The first function matches the ingredients and just bases the score on the common elements between the bar and the user data.
 The other method depends using word embeddings to provide more context while choosing the bar that is closest to the user's preferences without having to match literal text.
 We are currently providing the user with the option to use anyone of them.

+In particular, the 1200 possible flavours are reduced in a preprocessing step to 200 based on clustering of the word embeddings.
+Each chocolate bar is then represented by the average vector of its ingredients and each ingredients is also represented by its word embedding (using ```spacy``` to retrieve the word embeddings).
+The ingredients selected by the user are mapped to the vector and averaged to obtain the overall flavour.
+Finally, the cosine similarity with the vectors corresponding to the chocolate bars is computed to sort the results.

-For the next phase we'd like to test how accurate our scoring function and suggestion engine.
+For the next phase we'd like to test how accurate our scoring function and suggestion engine are.
 We will try to mimic real users and provide more examples to see how the function performs.

 Finally, we will use the the results of this experiment to provide the user with an analytical visual representation of their choices as compared to other bars and how each of them was rated and our predicted likeability of their bar.

-#### Extra ideas (__Ludovica__)
+#### Extra ideas

+The two main visualizations will be accompanied, if time allows, by lots of contextual information about chocolate.
+Given the richness of the website that published our dataset, [http://flavorsofcacao.com/](http://flavorsofcacao.com/), we would like to exploit most of the information it contains about the bean-to-bar process (the process of creating the chocolate bar), as well as some country level information and a discussion on the chocolate percentage, the ingredients and flavours.

+In particular, the landing page will feature an svg logo we will create and the bean-to-bar process.
+At this step, we will focus on providing the information in an interactive and attractive manner.
+Differently from the original website, where long textual descriptions dominate, we will provide short, to the point, texts with many graphical elements denoting the steps.

+Regarding the first visualization, per country regulations and quality surveys will be included, allowing the user to understand more about the geography of chocolate.

+Finally, the second visualization will be accompanied by more general information about how a bar's characteristics influence its rating.
+In particular, we will increase the number of resulting bars and provide some general visualizations (possibly using [chartjs](https://www.chartjs.org/)) about the ratings and geographical distributions of the results.
+The visualization will come with some tetual descriptions of how the ingredients influence the flavour, how each flavour is produced and what it means to say that a chocolate bar has a certain cocoa percentage.

 ### Demo
 You can preview our project [on GitHub pages.](https://com-480-data-visualization.github.io/datavis-project-2022-clr/)